awsdocs/amazon-s3-userguide/doc_source/using-s3-access-logs-to-identify-requests.md

 The following Amazon Athena query example shows how to get all anonymous requests to your S3 buckets from the server access log\.

-**Example — Show all anonymous requesters that are making requests to a bucket in a certain period**
+**Example — Show all anonymous requesters that are making requests to a bucket during a certain period**

 ```
 SELECT Bucket, Requester, RemoteIP, Key, HTTPStatus, ErrorCode, RequestDateTime